-For the last few years, we’ve asked our clients who just completed the MBA application process to answer the following question: What is one piece of advice you’d offer to future applicants?
-Here is what they wanted to say to you.
+Every year we ask our clients who just completed the MBA application process to answer the following question: What is one piece of advice you’d offer to future applicants?
+Here is what the most recent class wanted to say to you.
 (Notice some common themes?)

 - Take some time to dig deep and really reflect on your career experience and why you want to go back school.
 This will better prepare you for both the essay questions and the interviews.